IsuriHarischandra/IsuriHarischandra/README.md

 <h3 align="left"> 🌞 About Me: </h3>
 <p>
--Hello!
+Hello!
 I’m a 3rd-year Information Technology undergraduate at the Sri Lanka Institute of Information Technology (SLIIT).
 I'm passionate about developing smart, user-friendly applications and continuously learning new technologies to build practical, real-world solutions. 🚀</p>
 </br>